xpack/logger-ts/README.md

 ## Prerequisites

-A recent [Node.js](https://nodejs.org) (>=14.13), since the TypeScript code is compiled into ECMAScript 2020 code with ES6 modules.
+A recent [Node.js](https://nodejs.org) (>=14.13), since the TypeScript code is compiled into ECMAScript 2020 code, and the tests use ES6 modules.

 ## Install